What is Accumulated Depreciation?

 Debiting Accumulated Depreciation

-We hope you enjoyed reading our explanation of accumulated depreciation.
+Thank you for reading CFI’s guide to Accumulated Depreciation.
 CFI offers a wealth of free resources on financial analysis and accounting, including the following: